raquo/Airstream/README.md

 EventBus is a very generic solution that should suit most needs, even if perhaps not very elegantly sometimes.

-You can create your own observables that emit events in their own unique way by wrapping or extending EventBus (easier) or extending Observable (more work and knowledge required)).
-For example, `Var` is implemented with EventBus.
+You can create your own observables that emit events in their own unique way by wrapping or extending EventBus (easier) or extending Observable (more work and knowledge required, but rewarded with better behavior)).

 Unfortunately I don't have enough time to describe how to create custom observables in detail right now.
 You will need to read the rest of the documentation and the source code – you will see how other observables such as MapEventStream or FilterEventStream are implemented.
 Airstream's source code should be easy to comprehend.
 It is clean, small (a bit more than 1K LoC with all the operators), and does not use complicated implicits or hardcore functional stuff.